sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 	- New User Instructions: https://docs.google.com/document/d/10lAWGWpGKvwPK3eGNj6TzcoMzOCtDQZC3dr--E7SeYM/edit
   	- MGCF FAQs: https://mgcf.cchem.berkeley.edu/mgcf/faqs/
 	- Tips on Using Maestro via X2Go: https://docs.google.com/document/d/1kWwOh6VPb9CJRTmhdaGPFgHM5Wg4Ql7vdILsjIiNjPM/view
 - Start a new X2Go session.
-To use X2Go with a monitor, you must specify resolution in settings as either maximum possible or according to dimensions of Display 2 and select the monitor as Display 2.
+To use X2Go with a monitor, you must specify resolution in settings as either maximum possible or according to dimensions of Display 2 and select your monitor as Display 2.
 Dimensions of Display 2 are 1920 x 1080.
 ---
-- Use Cyberduck to transfer the dltB aligned pdb to MGCF remote directory/account
+- MobaXTerm can be used to transfer files between your local computer and the remote filesystem.
-	- SFTP protocol, Port 22, (insert MGCF workstation name such as "nano").cchem.berkeley.edu, username, password
+	- SSH protocol, Port 22, specify username (type your username here), and specify an MGCF workstation name such as nano.cchem.berkeley.edu.
+   	- The remote filesystem is navigable via the left sidebar
+  	- To download from remote to local: select the file you want from the remote filesystem, then click download at the top of the sidebar.
-	- Select the folder you want in the remote filesystem, then click upload in the upper right corner.
-Navigate through your local filesystem and select the file(s) you want to add to the remote.
+  	- To upload from local to remote: click upload at the top of the sidebar, then navigate through your local filesystem in the popup and select the file(s) you want to add.
 ---
 - Open Maestro in X2Go and create and title a new project.
 - NOTE: If Maestro is not opening, there may be an issue with the computing cluster.
+Maestro usually only takes 60s max to open.
 	- Open terminal, type "maestro", it should note that a process has been added.
  	- Work on something else for 10 minutes.
 	- If it still hasn't opened, check if you have any processes running across various workstations that may be impeding opening.
 	- Helpful commands to type into X2Go terminal (use with care): ps -x, ws_ps, kill -9 PID, ws_kill, ssh other_workstation_name, pkill -U username
-	- If still not working after several attempts to examine processes, do something else for a while and come back to it. :(
+	- If still not working after several attempts to examine processes, do something else for a while and come back to it, or email Kathy/Singam, or visit the MGCF in person and talk to Singam directly. :(

-## Preliminary cleanup: change representation, remove unwanted ligands, add hydrogens
+## Preprocess
 - Import structure: dltB_aligned.pdb
-- Style --> Color Atoms by Chain Name
+- Style --> Color Atoms by Chain Name or by Element
-- Style --> +Ribbons --> Color by Chain Name
+- [Optional] Style --> +Ribbons --> Color by Chain Name
 ---
-In the dlt_BC structure, there are ligands such as PNS (phosphopantethiene group) and LMT (detergent).
+In the dlt_BC structure, there are ligands such as PNS (phosphopantethiene group, link: https://www.rcsb.org/ligand/PNS) and LMT (detergent, link: https://www.rcsb.org/ligand/LMT).
 We want to remove these for now.
 - On the left-hand window named "Structure Hierarchy", expand the "Ligands" category.
 - Right click on the ligands you wish to remove and click "delete atoms"
 ---